 - Decentralization in Latin America and the Caribbean: Reforms on the horizon.
-(Thursday, July 28, 2022) – A presentation and discussion of country reform experiences from the region. – Register now!
+(Thursday, July 28, 2022) – A presentation and discussion of country reform experiences from the region, including Chile, Colombia, and Peru.

 The Local Public Sector Alliance is an alliance of advocates for more inclusive and effective decentralization and local development.
 One of the Alliance’s objectives is to bring together the global Community of Practice around Decentralization and Local Development in order to share knowledge and ideas in an evolving global context.

-As part of its global webinar series on Decentralization and Local Development around the World, the Local Public Sector Alliance—in collaboration with the Inter-American Development Bank (IADB), the World Bank Subnational Governance and Decentralization Global Solutions Group, UNDP, UNCDF, and a number of other global partners—is pleased to announce a series of knowledge sharing events on Decentralization and Local Development in Latin America and the Caribbean.
+As part of its global webinar series on Decentralization and Local Development around the World, the Local Public Sector Alliance—in collaboration with the Inter-American Development Bank (IADB), the World Bank Subnational Governance and Decentralization Global Solutions Group, UNDP, UNCDF, and a number of other global partners—hosted two knowledge sharing events in July 2022 on Decentralization and Local Development in Latin America and the Caribbean.